Max Rose: Foreign policy

-Gun control
+Rose urged the State Department to designate Ukraine's Azov Battalion (converted into a Ukrainian National Guard regiment) a Foreign Terrorist Organization.

+Guns and policing

 He supports criminal background checks for gun purchases, and an assault rifle ban.
 In 2019, the U.S. House of Representatives passed its first piece of gun-safety legislation since 1994, the Bipartisan Background Checks Act, co-sponsored by Rose, mandating federal criminal background checks for all gun transfers, including private transactions.

+He called for higher salaries for police officers and more accountability for New York Police Department leadership.